West Cork: History and administration

 During the mid-19th century, parts of West Cork were severely impacted by the Great Famine.

 Within the Catholic Church in Ireland and the Church of Ireland (Anglican) traditions, the coastal area from Ballydehob to Timoleague was formerly contained within the Dioceses of Ross.
 These dioceses no longer exist separately, and now form part of the larger Roman Catholic Diocese of Cork and Ross and the Church of Ireland Diocese of Cork, Cloyne and Ross respectively.

 As of the 21st century, West Cork is a municipal district within the administrative area of Cork County Council.
 The district is represented by 9 councillors, and the West Cork Municipal District Office is in Clonakilty.
+In 2016, representatives of the Municipal District of West Cork signed a "twinning" agreement with the town of Scituate, Massachusetts.

 Geography

 The region's western terrain was formed between 360 and 374 million years ago, as part of the rising of the MacGillycuddy's Reeks and Caha Mountains mountains ranges.
 This occurred during the Devonian period when Ireland was part of a larger continental landmass and located south of the equator.
 There are three main peninsulas on this side of the region: Beara, Sheep's Head and Mizen Head.

-Towns in West Cork include Bantry, Dunmanway, Skibbereen, Ballydehob, Castletownbere, Schull and Rosscarbery.
+Towns in West Cork include Ballydehob, Bandon, Bantry, Castletownbere, Clonakilty, Dunmanway, Rosscarbery, Schull, and Skibbereen.

 Transport

-The area was linked in the early 19th century by the Cork, Bandon and South Coast Railway, sometimes known as the West Cork Railway.
+The area was linked in 1849 by the Cork, Bandon and South Coast Railway, sometimes known as the West Cork Railway.
 This railway line began in Cork City, travelled across the county and had branches to Clonakilty (junction at Gaggin) and Skibbereen (junction at Drimoleague), before terminating at Bantry.
-The narrow-gauge Schull and Skibbereen Railway closed in 1947.
+It closed in 1961.
+The narrow-gauge Schull and Skibbereen Railway opened in 1886 and closed in 1947.

 The main infrastructural backbone is provided by the N71 and R586 routes.

+The area is also served by bus, with routes offered by both Bus Eiréann and West Cork Connect.